 Through the years, with aging or sometimes through injury or excessive stress, the discs may lose shape.
 In some instances, a bulge may form, causing the disc to protrude out from its normal position.
 This can happen anywhere along the spinal column.
 The disc loses volume in the inner gel layer, causing the tough outer layer to bulge out around the perimeter.
 In some instances, it could be most of the disc, and in other circumstances only a quarter or half the disc is bulging.

 A bulging disc does not always cause pain, but when it becomes irritated or the protrusion presses against a nerve, it can be quite painful.
 Unfortunately, the pain you experience as a result of a bulging disc will not always reveal its source.
 For example, you may have headaches, and they may be caused by a bulging disc in your neck.
 A weak leg or feelings of numbness or tingling may indicate a problem with a disc in your lower back.

-While the symptoms of a bulging disc can resolve without any intervention, if pain leaves you unable to participate in your daily routines, Dr. Rolland Nemirovsky of Manhattan Sports Therapy can help.
+While the symptoms of a bulging disc can resolve without any intervention, if pain leaves you unable to participate in your daily routines, Dr. Rolland Miro of Manhattan Sports Therapy can help.
 Treatment options include non-invasive methods of reducing the irritation caused by bulging discs.
-Dr. Nemirovsky has expertise as a chiropractor, physical therapist and sports medicine specialist which, combined, provide you with pain relieving care and help you get back to your normal routine.
+Dr. Miro has expertise as a chiropractor, physical therapist and sports medicine specialist which, combined, provide you with pain relieving care and help you get back to your normal routine.